jeremyButtler/freezeTB/README.md

-The easy way is to unzip the `freezeTB.app.zip` folder, copy it to your Desktop (or other desired location), then you need to get around Mac's gatekeeper system with `xattr -rd com.apple.quarantine ~/Desktop/freezeTB.app`.
+The easy way is to unzip the `freezeTB.app.zip` folder, copy it to your Desktop (or other desired location), then you need to get around Mac's gatekeeper system by opening a terminal and typing `xattr -rd com.apple.quarantine ~/Desktop/freezeTB.app`.
   The other option that might work, would bo to start freezeTB from the command line `~/Desktop/freezeTB.app/Contents/MacOS/ftbRay`.
-  The con is that this may be out of date.

 For a source install, the easiest way is using one of the Mac installer scripts.
 Both the raylib and TclTk install scripts install freezeTB and minimap2 locally.

-The harder way is from source (not covered here), but is the same as Linux, except replace `mkfile.linux` with `mkfile.mac`.
+The source install is not covered here, but is the same as Linux, except replace `mkfile.linux` with `mkfile.mac`.

 ### Mac; easy way pre-steps